-Osaka Station lies at the center of a major transportation hub in the city of Osaka, and is contained within the massive Osaka Station City commercial complex.
-Within this complex are shops, restaurants, entertainment facilities, a hotel, and even a small rooftop farm.
+Osaka Station lies at the center of a major transportation hub in the city of Osaka, and is part of the massive Osaka Station City commercial complex.
+Within this complex are shops, restaurants, entertainment facilities, hotels, and even a small rooftop farm.

 The northern entrance to Osaka Station

-The station itself however, occupies a clearly contained area on the 1st, 2nd, and 3rd floors of this complex, and is actually not that hard to navigate.
+The main station area occupies a clearly contained space on the 1st, 2nd, and 3rd floors of this complex, while the Umekita underground area lies on the western side of the station.
 In this article we will introduce you to the general layout of the station, and show you where to find each train line.

 The southern entrance to Osaka Station